guettli/programming-guidelines/README.rst

 The next step is to avoid clever `inotify <https://en.wikipedia.org/wiki/Inotify>`_-daemons.
 You don't need this any more if you receive your data via http.

+Why?
+Because http can validate the data.
+If it is not valid, the data can be rejected.
+That's something you can't do with ftp/sftp/scp/rsync/smb.

 Provide specific import directories, not one generic